 Tripod and rig gear

 Let me start off by saying that I know the value of a really good, solid tripod head and “sticks.”
-One that allows for smooth camera movement, levels, and stability.
-That being said, those kinds of tripods are both very expensive and are often quite big.
+A great tripod that allows for smooth camera movement, levels, and stability.
+That being said, those kinds of video tripods are both very expensive and are often quite big.
 Not necessarily the best choice if you’re living a nomadic lifestyle as a travel vlogger.

 I also know the value of a really good Glidecam, Steadicam, Movi or gimbal (or similar camera rig).
 But you naturally need something that allows you to travel light.
 Luckily, there are many camera stabilizers that are not only compact but even have feet that allow you to stand them up like a tripod.
 As of this writing, one of the most amazing is DJI’s Ronin SC.